You should consider using this procedure under the following condition:

 - Peer Local Address: The IP address used by TMM for the peer flow.

 - Peer Remote Port: The protocol port of the host on the far end of the peer flow.

 - Peer Local Port: The protocol port used by TMM for the peer flow.

-- The extra TMM information can only be captured when the interface on which tcpdump is listening is a VLAN.
-The extra information will not be included in the dump if tcpdump is listening on a physical interface (1.1 or 2.2), which would display the traffic ingressing or egressing the BIG-IP system through the interface before or after TMM has processed it.
+- The extra TMM information can only be captured when the interface on which tcpdump is listening is a Virtual Local Area Network (VLAN).
+The extra information is not included in the dump if tcpdump is listening on a physical interface (1.1 or 2.2), which would display the traffic ingressing or egressing the BIG-IP system through the interface before or after TMM has processed it.

 - The -s0 option must be specified to cause tcpdump to capture the whole packet and extra TMM information.

-- Some of fields are not always populated.
-For example, when the first packet arrives for a connection, the VIP and flow information will be unavailable.
+- Some of the fields are not always populated.
+For example, when the first packet arrives for a connection, the VIP and flow information is unavailable.